YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 BC members of a BC Group can replicate downstream to other BC and SI groups whereas an SI Group cannot replicate downstream to other groups.

 .. note::
-   Instances can change their roles within an LMS group but they cannot move between groups, however data from one instance/group can be loaded into another group.
+   Instances can change their roles within an LMS group but they cannot move between groups.
+However, data from one instance/group can be loaded into another group.

 The following example illustrates a replication configuration where instance A from A's BC Group replicates to instance Q in Q's SI Group.